-Ben Hur litigates intellectual property and commercial disputes for companies ranging from start-ups to established corporations.
+Ben Hur litigates disputes for technology companies ranging from start-ups to established corporations.
 He has tried over half a dozen cases as first chair, and handled numerous criminal and civil cases in state courts, federal courts, and before the International Trade Commission.
 He has recently served as lead counsel in two federal court summary judgment victories on behalf of technology companies and in a trial victory on behalf of a public entity.

 NVIDIA Corporation v.
 Qualcomm Inc.